joelgardner/bnb-book-blog-app/Post1.md

 >*Additionally, if you haven't, please, please, please, read the Redux [documentation](http://redux.js.org/docs/introduction/Motivation.html).
 Basically, this post will provide some of the "how," but the documentation provides that, plus the "why" -- which is arguably more important!*

-Stop the server with *ctrl+c* and we'll also add Redux, its bindings with React.
+Stop the server with *ctrl+c* and we'll also add Redux and its bindings with React.
 To facilitate asynchronous actions, we'll use the awesome [Redux Saga](https://github.com/redux-saga/redux-saga) library, which is an alternative to the more traditional [Redux Thunk](https://github.com/gaearon/redux-thunk) middleware plugin.

 `npm i --save redux react-redux redux-saga`